MMoronto/tododex/NOTES.md

 -i should generate a resource

 Does it impact the DB?
-Does it impact my URLS?
+Does it impact my URLS? '/lists/1' #

-I want people to be able to create lists.
-Then they should be able to add items to those lists.
-They should be able to navigate  many lists & see each list's items.

-lists
-  has many items

-items
-  belongs to a list
+# Step 3: Add Items to a List